b0br4nks/musc/README.md

 $ ./test.py -r
 ```

-The [./examples/](./examples/) contains programs that are meant for showcasing the language rather then testing it:
+The [./examples/](./examples/) folder contains programs that are meant for showcasing the language rather then testing it:
 ```console
 $ ./test.py -f ./examples/ -r
 ```